troclaux/notes/alg_graph.md

   - In-place
   - Fast
   - High memory usage
-- Not always fast (worst case is n²)
 - Pseudocode
   - Select an element that will be the pivot
   - Move all elements that are smaller than the pivot on the left of the pivot